pcdattum-sketch/Bachelor-Thesis/Data Sources/README.md

 The sources in this study include:
-- LUCAS 2018 TOP SOIL Module
+- LUCAS 2018 TOP SOIL Module: LUCAS-SOIL-2018-data-report-readme-v2
 - Updated map of organic soils in Germany from Thünen-Institut, Institut für Agrarklimaschutz
 - Topsoil physical properties for Europe